vsemi/VSEMI_TOF_SDK2/samples/multi_sensors/readme.txt

   >> sudo -s

   >> ./run.sh

+3. Turn on check box "Point Cloud 0 - 5" (refer to screenshot) to view point cloud captured by each sensor.

-3. To stop ROS, please press Ctr + C in terminal
+4. To stop ROS, please press Ctr + C in terminal